-In Warragul, get a taste for fine regional food at Big Spoon, Little Spoon, or time your visit with a class at String+Salt cooking school for a hands-on Gippsland culinary experience.
+In Warragul, get a taste for fine regional food with a class at String+Salt cooking school for a hands-on Gippsland culinary experience.

-Resume your wine journey at Wild Dog Winery, producers of award-winning cool climate wines.
+Resume your culinary journey at Hogget Kitchen.
 In summer, the deck's glorious vineyard views beckon; in winter, the open fire produces perfect dinner-and-red conditions.
 Further east, Narkoojee Winery offers magnificent views of the Strezlecki Ranges with its range of handcrafted wines.
-Make time for the seasonal Mediterranean inspired menu at the winery's restaurant By Jorg (rated in The Age Good Food Guide).
+Make time for the seasonal Mediterranean inspired menu at the winery's restaurant By Jorg.

 Finish your West Gippsland culinary journey with innovative flavour combinations and fresh Gippsland produce fit for a feast at Neilsons Kitchen, Traralgon.